 Control what you can control

-Tip: As much as feasible, stick to your regular sleep, diet, exercise, and self-care regime and work celebrations around these.
+Tip: As much as possible, stick to your regular sleep, diet, exercise, and self-care routine and work celebrations around these.

 Call a time-out